pangenome/odgi/docs/rst/tutorials/remove_artifacts_and_complex_regions.rst

     odgi depth -i chr8.pan.og -w 100000:5000:100000000 > chr8.pan.high_depth.bed

-The ``chr8.pan.high_depth.bed`` file reports the regions where the node depth is between 5000X and 100000000X.
+The ``chr8.pan.high_depth.bed`` file reports the regions where the node depth is between 5000x and 100000000x.
 Regions closer to 100000 bp have been merged into a single region.
 The file is in ``BED`` format.

-Too short regions can lead to cleaned graphs that are too fragmented.
+If the extracted regions are too short, the cleaned graphs can become too fragmented.
 To avoid this, filter out all regions shorter than or equal to 10000 bps, merging the adjacent ranges:

 .. code-block:: bash